petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 }
 ```

-You can use this fragment configuration with the following HTML code sample to list the collection items.
+You can use this fragment configuration with the FreeMarker code below to list the collection items.
 The `collectionObjectList` represents the collection selected in the [content page editor](../../../creating-pages/using-content-pages/content-page-editor-ui-reference.md).

-To reference this collection in the HTML, use the collection `name` in the JSON configuration and the `ObjectList` suffix.
-In the previous JSON code excerpt, the collection `name` is `collection` so the HTML references the collection using `collectionObjectList`.
+To reference this collection in the FreeMarker, use the collection `name` in the JSON configuration and the `ObjectList` suffix.
+In the previous JSON code excerpt, the collection `name` is `collection` so the FreeMarker references the collection using `collectionObjectList`.

 ```html
 <div class="fragment_310">